Israel says it will defend itself against genocide accusations at world court filed by South Africa | Law-Order

 Until now, Netanyahu has not presented any plan despite repeated US requests.
 He has rejected proposals that the Palestinian Authority, which currently administers pockets of self-rule in the Israeli-occupied West Bank, undergo reforms and then take over administration of Gaza as a precursor to Palestinian statehood.

 TROOPS ROTATE OUT BUT COMBAT CONTINUES The army said on Monday that five brigades, or several thousand troops, would leave Gaza in the coming weeks.
-Some will head to bases for further training or rest, while many older reservists will go home.
-The war has taken a toll on the economy by preventing reservists from going to their jobs, running their businesses or returning to university studies.

-The military has not said publicly whether the withdrawal reflects a new phase of the war.
-But the move is in line with the plans that Israeli leaders have outlined for a low-intensity campaign that focuses on remaining Hamas strongholds and could last for much of the year.
+Still, Defence Minister Yoav Gallant said it would be a mistake to think that Israel is planning on halting the war.

+"The feeling that we will stop soon is incorrect," he said on Tuesday.
+"Without a clear victory, we will not be able to live in the Middle East."
+Israel has said it's close to achieving operational control over most of northern Gaza, where ground troops have been battling militants for over two months.
+But Gallant said several thousand Hamas fighters are believed to still be in the north, and residents reported clashes in several parts of Gaza City, as well as in the nearby urban Jabaliya refugee camp.

 Israel responded with an air, ground and sea offensive that has killed more than 21,900 people in Gaza, two-thirds of them women and children, according to the Health Ministry in the Hamas-ruled territory.
-The count does not differentiate between civilians and combatants in its count.
+The count does not differentiate between civilians and combatants.
 The Israeli military says 173 soldiers have died since it launched its ground operation.

+The campaign has driven some 85 per cent of Gaza's population from their homes, forcing hundreds of thousands of people into overcrowded shelters or teeming tent camps in Israeli-designated safe areas that the military has nevertheless bombed.
+Palestinians are left with a sense that nowhere is safe.
+The siege has left a quarter of Gaza residents facing starvation, according to the United Nations.

 Israel says, without providing evidence, that more than 8,000 militants have been killed.
 It blames Hamas for the high civilian death toll, saying the militants embed within residential areas, including schools and hospitals.

-The war has displaced some 85 per cent of Gaza's population, forcing hundreds of thousands of people into overcrowded shelters or teeming tent camps in Israeli-designated safe areas that the military has nevertheless bombed.
-Palestinians are left with a sense that nowhere is safe.

-GENOCIDE CASE In its case to the ICJ, South Africa accused Israel at the ICJ of "genocidal" acts that aim "to destroy Palestinians in Gaza."
+In its case to the ICJ, South Africa accused Israel of "genocidal" acts that aim "to destroy Palestinians in Gaza."
 It pointed to "indiscriminate use of force and forcible removal of inhabitants" as well as the Israeli siege.
 It argued that no attack on a state — even one "involving atrocity crimes" — can justify violations of the 1948 convention against genocide.

 Israel, a signatory to the convention, angrily rejected the charge.
 "The Jewish people know more than any other what genocide is," national security adviser Tzachi Hanegbi told the Israeli newspaper Yediot Aharonot.